-Priority No. Organisation Priority Priority Title Priority Detail 1 GLA / Hounslow Public health and awareness raising Hounslow will launch an Air Quality public health campaign in the first year of this plan's adoption.
-Hounslow will raise public awareness of the issues of air pollution, including both physical and mental health and wellbeing, and publicise the actions our residents can take to reduce both the sources of air pollution and their exposure to polluted air.
-This includes, but is not limited to: Expanding consistent, physical messaging in public spaces and on community infrastructure, Example areas could include problem air pollution areas, Faith Settings, Sports Clubs/Leisure Centres, GP Surgeries, Schools, Supermarket car parks, School open days/parents' evenings, Workplaces, digital advertising boards, Bus Stops or Side of Buses Raising awareness on anti-idling through signage at car parks, housing estates and schools, events, and where feasible through enforcement Raising awareness of the impact of illicit wood burning and fires in Smoke Control Areas (SCA) Improve the uptake of Air Quality information to vulnerable persons in the Borough Engaging on air quality issues with businesses through the Borough's West London Business, Safer Business Hounslow (Hounslow Town Centre, Chiswick Business Traders, and the Hounslow Chamber of Commerce.
-Raise awareness on the impact of indoor air quality on human health and ways to reduce exposure e.g., damp and mould; wood burning Publishing articles on air pollution through relevant council channels - Hounslow Matters, Thrive Newsletter, Headteachers bulletins etc. Expanding the air pollution alerts services such as AirTEXT, as well as the Mayor's air pollution forecasts by providing a platform for the public where information on air quality will be displayed in a visual, easy-to-digest, real-time format.
+Priority No. Organisation Priority Priority Title Priority Detail 3 GLA / Hounslow Public health and awareness raising The campaign will aim to improve health outcomes, reduce inequalities, and improve air quality in the borough through raising awareness on: what air pollution is what its causes and sources are what its impacts on residents physical and mental health (both short term and long term), are publicise the actions that our residents can undertake to reduce their exposure to air pollution, mitigate or alleviate symptoms caused by air pollution, manage respiratory diseases, and reduce the sources of air pollution.
+This includes, but is not limited to: Expanding consistent, physical messaging in public spaces and on community infrastructure through a new Clean Air Now communications campaign.
+Example areas could include: problem air pollution areas, Faith Settings, Sports Clubs/Leisure Centres, GP Surgeries, Schools, Supermarket car parks, School open days/parents evenings, Workplaces, digital advertising boards, Bus Stops or Side of Buses Raising awareness on anti-idling through signage at car parks, housing estates and schools, events, and where feasible through enforcement Raising awareness of the impact of illicit wood burning and fires in Smoke Control Areas (SCA) Improve the uptake of Air Quality information to vulnerable persons in the Borough Engaging on air quality issues with businesses through the Borough's West London Business, Safer Business Hounslow (Hounslow Town Centre, Chiswick Business Traders and the Hounslow Chamber of Commerce.
+Raise awareness on the impact of indoor air quality on human health and ways to reduce exposure e.g. damp and mould; wood burning Publishing articles on air pollution through relevant council channels - Hounslow Matters, Thrive Newsletter, Headteachers bulletins etc. Expanding the air pollution alerts services such as AirTEXT, as well as the Mayor's air pollution forecasts by providing a platform for the public where information on air quality will be displayed in a visual, easy-to-digest, real-time format.
 Expand consistent, virtual messaging online.
-For ex
+For example, using Facebook, Twitter, Instagram, TikTok, Nextdoor, Radio stations etc.